Bfgeshka/awesome-c/README.md

 * [Zeex/subhook](https://github.com/Zeex/subhook) - Simple hooking library for C/C++ (x86 only, 32/64-bit, no dependencies)
 * [alexanderchuranov/Metaresc](https://github.com/alexanderchuranov/Metaresc) - META data and RESource library for  C language
 * [arnaudbrejeon/cspec](https://github.com/arnaudbrejeon/cspec) - Behavior driven development in C
+* [cioc/functionalC](https://github.com/cioc/functionalC) - Not because it is good, but because we can...

 ## Game Development ##
 Engines, libraries and other helpful things specifically for making games.